Gonzales man arrested for vehicular homicide in death of Springfield man in Sorrento; troopers suspect impairment

-Sorrento – Shortly before 6:30 am on March 16, 2019, Troopers from Louisiana State Police Troop A began investigating a three vehicle fatal crash on LA Hwy 70 south of LA Hwy 22 in Ascension Parish.
-The crash took the life of 54-year-old Kenneth Little of Springfield.

-SORRENTO -- A Gonzales man is in custoday for vehicular homcide after a three-vehicle crash that took the life of a Springfiled resident in the southeast area of Ascension Parish on the morning of Saturday, March 16.
+SORRENTO -- A Gonzales man is in custody for vehicular homicide after a three-vehicle crash that took the life of a Springfield resident in the southeast area of Ascension Parish on the morning of Saturday, March 16.

 The initial investigation by State Police revealed that the crash occurred as 29-year-old Rodney Earl of Gonzales was traveling northbound on LA Hwy 70 in a 2010 Buick Lacrosse.
 For reasons still under investigation,